lpoaura/GN2PG/README.rst

     # GeoNature source Export id
     export_id = 1
     # Data type is facultative.
 By default the value is 'synthese'.
 Therefore, triggers from to_gnsynthese.sql are not activated.
-    # If you want to insert your date into a GeoNature database please choose either 'synthese_with_cd_nomenclature' or 'synthese_with_label'.
+    # If you want to insert your data into a GeoNature database please choose either 'synthese_with_cd_nomenclature' or 'synthese_with_metadata'.
     # If not, delete the line.
     data_type = "synthese_with_cd_nomenclature"